WZZM: The Battle Creek–Kalamazoo problem

-The northerly location of the transmitter, which had been necessary to insert channel 13 in the area in the first place, also put it at a disadvantage in the Kalamazoo and Battle Creek areas.
+The FCC reckoned channel 13 as a Grand Rapids–Kalamazoo station when it inserted the allocation, and for most regional viewers the sign-on of WZZM gave West Michigan full service from all three networks; the market was already served by Grand Rapids–based NBC affiliate WOOD-TV and Kalamazoo-based CBS affiliate WKZO-TV.
+However, WZZM's transmitter was located further north than its competitors.
+While the northerly location was necessary to insert channel 13 in the area in the first place, it left much of the market's southern portion without even a fringe signal from the station.
+Bill Tompkins of The Battle Creek Enquirer and News wrote that local viewers found WZZM "about as elusive as a flying saucer" when it began broadcasting.
+While WZZM officials insisted that Battle Creek was firmly within its service area, only a "small and lucky" few viewers received a watchable signal from channel 13, and Kalamazoo viewers reported getting only marginal coverage at best from WZZM.
+Since WOOD-TV and WKZO-TV removed ABC programs from their schedules when WZZM came into service, viewers in this area had to depend on part-time carriage of ABC programs by the stations in the Lansing–Jackson market.
 In 1964, WZZM was authorized to construct a translator on channel 12 in Kalamazoo, and the next year, it applied to build one on channel 83 in Battle Creek.
-This was simultaneous with Mary Jane Morris, who had been involved with one of the losing bids for channel 13, filing with James Searer to build a full-service station there.
-That translator went on the air on channel 74 in January 1968, but the FCC then ordered it to cease broadcasting in early March in the context of a battle with the permittee for Battle Creek's channel 41, as the commission expressed concern that the continued rebroadcast of WZZM-TV could be detrimental to the establishment of the proposed full-service station.
+This was simultaneous with Mary Jane Morris, who had been involved with one of the losing bids for channel 13, filing with James Searer to build a full-service station in Battle Creek on channel 65.
+That translator went on the air on channel 74 in January 1968, but the FCC then ordered it to cease broadcasting in early March in the context of a battle with the permittee for a full-power station on Battle Creek's channel 41.
+The commission expressed concern that the WZZM translator could be detrimental to the establishment of the proposed full-service station.
 This was particularly acute because the channel 41 permittee, BCU-TV, proposed to affiliate with ABC, while WZZM-TV contended it had the rights to ABC in the Battle Creek area.
 West Michigan Telecasters reached a deal with BCU-TV to buy the channel 41 permit in October 1968.